 Editor's note: Whether/how support for hierarchy of MTLF is provided is FFS.

-Editor's note: Whether/how ML model consumer NWDAF (i.e. AnLF) can negotiate the ML model update is FFS.

 Editor's note: It is FFS to define the ML model request procedure.

 6.2A.1 ML Model Subscribe/Unsubscribe

 The procedure in Figure 6.2A.1-1 is used by an NWDAF service consumer, i.e. an NWDAF (AnLF) to subscribe/unsubscribe at another NWDAF, i.e. an NWDAF containing MTLF, to be notified when ML model information on the related Analytics becomes available, using Nnwdaf_MLModelProvision Services as defined in clause 7.5.
 The ML model information is used by an NWDAF containing AnLF to derive analytics.
 The service is also used by an NWDAF to modify existing ML Model Subscription(s).
 An NWDAF (e.g. an NWDAF (MTLF+AnLF)) can be at the same time a consumer of this service provided by other NWDAF(s) and a provider of this service to other NWDAF(s).